hackolade/fetch/README.md

 1. Start the application with `npm run test:app:proxy`.
 It should render all connections with a green background.
 1. Turn off the proxy.

-## Test connection through a proxy that requires basic authentication
+### [OS] Test connection through a proxy that requires basic authentication

-In this case, the app connects to the server through a proxy that requires a username and a password.
-Even though the credentials might have been set at the level of the operating system, the user needs to provide them interactively to the Electron application.
-Note that this is also the case for other apps such as Slack or Docker Desktop.
+In this case, the app connects to the server through a proxy that has been configured in the OS.
+That proxy requires a username and a password.
+Even though the username and the password might have been set at the level of the operating system, the user needs to provide them interactively to the Electron application.
+It is also the case for other apps such as Slack or Docker Desktop.

 The `main` process must handle the [login](https://www.electronjs.org/docs/latest/api/app#event-login) event and prompt the user for the proxy credentials.